 April 21/ 6:00pm

 50 Memorial Drive, Cambridge, MA 02139

-Featured during the session AUDIBLE, Maya Beiser will perform Just Ancient Loops by composer Michael Harrison.
+Featured during the session AUDIBLE, Maya Beiser will perform the Boston premiere of Michael Harrison’s Just Ancient Loops with film by Bill Morrison.

 Tickets are available HERE: a number of tickets will also be available for day-of purchase at the door.

 The Terry and Rick Stone Concert will feature a new arrangement by CAST Faculty Director Evan Ziporyn of Blackstar, David Bowie’s last album that Maya Beiser, CAST’s Mellon Distinguished Visiting Artist, will perform with a 60 piece orchestra as part of the MIT Sounding series.
 The program will also include a new arrangement of Erik Satie’s 80 Gymnopedies and Ziporyn’s Frog’s Eye.

 The concert will also feature a new app called NoteStream, developed by MIT students and Eran Egozy, MIT alum and founder of Harmonix.
 The audience experience will be enhanced with the technology as they will be able to stream engaging images and facts about the performance in real time on their smartphones.